LAST REVIEWED Dec 18 2020 10 MIN READ

 3. Government programs are unlikely to give you enough to retire on.

-While many people talk about relying on Social Security in their later years, it won’t be enough.
+While many people talk about relying on Social Security in their later years, it may not be enough.
 Social Security payments will likely be too low and (and too unreliable) to retire without any other source of retirement income.
 The average amount that people get from Social Security is less than $18,000 per year.
 Do you think that will be enough to cover all of your expenses in retirement?
-There’s also greater cause for concern.
-For years, people have talked about Social Security running out of money.
-The latest estimates suggest that the program will run out of funds as soon as 2034.

 How do I get started with investing?